LinuxInLondon/draft-documents/code-of-conduct.md

 * We encourage all people to learn, grow, and thrive.
 * We actively work towards: Being a safe community Cultivating a network of support & encouragement for each other
 * Welcome responsible and varied forms of expression
+* To be equally welcoming of opposing views to your own

 ####We condemn:
 * Stalking